 An applied perpendicular magnetic field will, depending on direction, either increase or decrease the amount of current crowding at the inner bend of a turn.
-This will then change the energy barrier for vortex crossings and lead to a lower or higher critical current of the structure, and will show up as an asymmetry in $I_c(B)$ about zero field.
+This will then change the energy barrier for vortex crossings and lead to a lower or higher critical current of the structure and will show up as an asymmetry in $I_c(B)$ about zero field.
 For practical applications with both left and right bends, a homogeneous magnetic field could reduce the current crowding only at one type of bend.
-Still, from an experimental point, this is a useful diagnostic of current crowding in hairpin geometries as studied here, since it relies on comparing the critical current in the same device at different fields, rather than different devices with varying geometries, which are susceptible to sample-tosample variations.
+Still, from an experimental viewpoint, this is a useful diagnostic of current crowding in hairpin geometries as studied here, since it relies on comparing the critical current in the same device at different fields, rather than different devices with varying geometries, which are susceptible to sample-to-sample variations.

-The critical current dependence on the applied magnetic field is investigated in both experiment and simulation by extracting critical currents from IV curves for different constant applied fields.
-The results from experimental devices with fitted simulation data for the square turnaround and the optimal turnaround are presented in Fig. 2 (c) and (d), respectively.
-To fit the simulation data dimensions were reintroduced to the current by multiplying with $I_0 = WdJ_0$ and to the magnetic field by multiplying with $B{c2}$ .
-We also added an empirical constant offset $B{\mathrm{off}}$ to the simulated magnetic field.
-The best fit corresponds to $B{c2} = 10 \,\mathrm{T}$ , $B{\mathrm{off}} = 70 \,\mathrm{mT}$ , $I_0 = 75 \,\mu\text{A}$ for the device with square turnaround, and $I_0 = 67 \,\mu\text{A}$ for the optimal turnaround.
-These values correspond to the estimated parameters $\xi \approx 5.7 \,\mathrm{nm}$ and $\lambda \approx 600 \,\mathrm{nm}$ for $T \approx 2 \,\mathrm{K}$ .
-Extrapolation to T = 0 using BCS theory gives $\xi(0) \approx 5.1 \, \text{nm}$ and $\lambda(0) \approx 550 \, \text{nm}$ [17].
-These are consistent with previously reported values for NbTiN films [27, 28].
-The assumed magnetic offset $B{\text{off}}$ moves the simulation data peak curve slightly closer to zero magnetic field and is needed for a good fit.
+The critical-current dependence on the applied magnetic field is investigated in both experiment and simulation by extracting critical currents from I-V curves for different constant applied fields.
+The results from experimental devices with fitted simulation data for the square turnaround and the optimal turnaround are presented in Figs. 2(c) and 2(d), respectively.
+To fit the simulation data, dimensions are reintroduced to the current by multiplying with $I_0 = W dJ_0$ and to the magnetic field by multiplying with $B{c2}$ .
+We also add an empirical constant offset $B{off}$ to the simulated magnetic field.
+The best fit corresponds to $B{c2} = 10$ T, $B{off} = 70$ mT, $I_0 = 75 \ \mu A$ for the device with the square turnaround and $I_0 = 67 \ \mu A$ for the optimal turnaround.
+These values correspond to the estimated parameters $\xi \approx 5.7$ nm and $\lambda \approx 600$ nm for $T \approx 2$ K. Extrapolation to T = 0 using BCS theory gives $\xi(0) \approx$ 5.1 nm and $\lambda(0) \approx 550$ nm [17].
+These are consistent with previously reported values for NbxTi1-xN films [27,28].
+The assumed magnetic offset $B{off}$ moves the simulationdata peak slightly closer to zero magnetic field and is needed for a good fit.
 The origin of the offset is not known.
-However, it is unlikely that it is due to the presence of a constant magnetic field background as shown by the overlapping data points in Fig. 2 (c - d).
-In the literature a stronger peak asymmetry has been reported [14-16], which motivates further study.
+However, it is unlikely that it is due to the presence of a constant magnetic field background, as shown by the overlapping data points in Figs. 2(c) and 2(d).
+In the literature, a stronger peak asymmetry has been reported [14-16], which motivates further study.

-The simulation results in Fig. 2 (c - d) are in good agreement with the experimental data, showing a larger asymmetry for the geometry with sharp corners.
-In a region around B = -1 T the simulations display a bump which is not present in the experimental results.
+The simulation results in Figs. 2(c) and 2(d) are in good agreement with the experimental data, showing a larger asymmetry for the geometry with sharp corners.
+In a region around B = -1 T, the simulations display a bump that is not present in the experimental results.
 The bump seen in the simulation data has previously been reported in Refs.
-[13, 15, 29] and is attributed to formation of a vortex lattice.
+[13,15,29] and is attributed to the formation of a vortex lattice.
 The precise shape and location of bumps in this regime is likely to depend on the detailed geometry of the device.
-One possible explanation for the missing bumps in the experimental data shown in Fig. 2 (c - d) is that vortices move more freely for non-zero temperatures.
-Another difference between experiment and simulation is present for the square turnaround when a positive magnetic field is applied, i.e. the simulation predicts a smaller critical current compared to experiment.
-This difference is likely explained by the 90° corners being rounded in the experimental device, as seen in the upper SEM image in Fig. 2 (b).
+One possible explanation for the missing bumps in the experimental data shown in Figs. 2(c) and 2(d) is that vortices move more freely for nonzero temperatures.
+Another difference between experiment and simulation is present for the square turnaround when a positive magnetic field is applied, i.e., the simulation predicts a smaller critical current compared to experiment.
+This difference is likely explained by the 90° corners being rounded in the experimental device, as seen in the upper SEM image in Fig. 2(b).